-The organization also coordinates youth programs and sports clinics through its affiliated St. Louis Sports Foundation and Sportsmanship Initiative.
+The organization also coordinates youth programs and sports clinics through its affiliated St. Louis Sports Foundation.

 Interns will participate and gain valuable experience in several facets of the Sports Commission’s work.
-As an intern, you will be involved in event management, marketing and sales, communications, fundraising and graphic design.
+As an intern, you will be involved in event management and operations, marketing and sales, communications, fundraising and graphic design.